ShiroTakeda/gams-mode/README.md

 (3) is the function to call GAMS directly from Emacs for executing the gms file.

-Like the GAMSIDE, (4) provides the colorization of GAMS program files accoring to GAMS syntax.
+Like GAMS Studio (or GAMSIDE), (4) provides the colorization of GAMS program files accoring to GAMS syntax.

 When editing GAMS program files, you may often use similar patterns frequently.
 In that case, you may copy and paste the program repeatedly.